 This Division applies despite an agreement to the contrary between the parties to a retail shop lease whether or not the agreement is contained in the retail shop lease.

-[Clause 6 inserted by No. 59 of 2011 s.
+[Clause 6 inserted: No. 59 of 2011 s.
 25.]

 Notes

-1 This is a compilation of the Commercial Tenancy (Retail Shops) Agreements Act 1985 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any reprint.
+This is a compilation of the Commercial Tenancy (Retail Shops) Agreements Act 1985 and includes amendments made by other written laws.
+For provisions that have come into operation and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table